 Emma Bruce holds a BSc in mathematics and psychology from McGill University in 1965, and earned an MEd from the University of Ottawa in 1980.
 She was co-founder of a performance improvement company in 2003, which is still in business.
 Working with a former business partner, she self-published a text on technical writing in 2009.
-Emma lives with her second husband, Chris, in downtown Toronto where they love walking almost everywhere, and biking in nearby ravines and along the waterfront.
+Emma lives with her second husband, Chris, in downtown Toronto where they love walking almost everywhere.
 Emma enjoys tennis, golf, watching movies, and as a direct result of her second marriage—downhill skiing.

 ABOUT THE BOOK

 Divorce, Remarriage, Later Years, Relationships, Memoir, Alcoholism, Toronto

 What people are saying about Thanks For Leaving Me...